Unipotent groups with trivial $\mathbb{L}$-packets are easy: Introduction

 \section{Introduction}

 The theory of character sheaves for unipotent groups was first conjectured by George Lusztig in \cite{lusztig2006}.
 This theory was later developed by Mitya Boyarchenko and Vladimir Drinfeld in \cite{foundations}, \cite{characters}, and \cite{chsheaves}.
-In 2006, Boyarchenko and Drinfeld proposed six initial conjectures in the development of this theory (\cite{motivatedintro}).
-Five of the six were proved in \cite{foundations} and \cite{chsheaves}.
-The goal of this paper is to complete the proof of the last remaining conjecture:
+In 2006, Boyarchenko and Drinfeld proposed seven initial conjectures in the development of this theory (\cite{motivatedintro}).
+Six of the seven were proved in \cite{foundations} and \cite{chsheaves}.
+The goal of this paper is to complete the proof of the last remaining conjecture in the case $k=\fqb$: